Information-theoretic characterization of turbulence intermittency: Conclusion

-\textit{Conclusion --} {This Letter characterizes the small-scale intermittency and uncertainty in turbulence by studying KL divergence and Shannon entropy of pseudodissipation, dissipation and enstrophy.
-KL divergence relative to a Gaussian random velocity field is used to quantify the intermittency due to turbulence dynamics, excluding the kinematic contribution \cite{kinematic, tsinober, tsinober2019essence}.
-Analysis of DNS data of homogeneous isotropic turbulence} reveals that contrary to the commonly observed power-law scaling, turbulence intermittency increases logarithmically with Taylor Reynolds number. {This implies that Navier-Stokes dynamics causes the growth rate of intermittency to slow down at higher Reynolds numbers, indicating that intermittency may asymptotically saturate to a finite value in the limit of infinitely large Reynolds number.
-Earlier experimental studies \cite{qian1986closure, tang2018reappraisal} have shown evidence that the flatness (fourth order moment) of velocity gradients tends to saturate at high Reynolds numbers.} {Remarkably, we find that dissipation and enstrophy exhibit nearly equal turbulence intermittency at all Reynolds numbers, reflecting a symmetry between strain-rate and vorticity in turbulence dynamics.
-The asymmetry commonly inferred from PDFs or moments of enstrophy and dissipation rate \cite{Yeung_Donzis_Sreenivasan_2012, buaria2022vorticity, buaria2022scaling} does not stem from turbulence dynamics but rather from kinematic constraints since it is inherently present even in non-intermittent Gaussian random fields.} The uncertainty (Shannon entropy) shows an unexpected trend - it grows at lower Reynolds numbers potentially reflecting progressive symmetry breaking as turbulence develops \cite{frisch1995turbulence, bormashenko2019symmetry, bormashenko2019entropy, bormashenko2020entropy}, after which it decays despite the increasing variability.
-This decay suggests a restoration of statistical symmetry at high Reynolds numbers leading to a more ordered state of small-scale turbulence \cite{warhaft2002turbulence,antonov2018statistical}.
-Overall, we identify two critical Reynolds numbers: $Re_{\lambda} \approx 10$, where turbulence begins to emerge as the small scales become increasingly uncertain and intermittent with Reynolds number, and $Re_{\lambda} \approx 100$, above which small-scale structures are fully developed \cite{sreenivasan1998update,das2022effect,arun2024velocity} and exhibit decreasing uncertainty and diminishing growth rate of intermittency. {Our findings offer a quantitative understanding of small-scale intermittency arising from turbulence dynamics, revealing a new scaling behavior and an emergent symmetry.}
+This work characterizes the small-scale intermittency and uncertainty in turbulence by studying KL divergence and Shannon entropy of pseudodissipation, dissipation and enstrophy.
+KL divergence of these turbulent fields relative to a Gaussian random velocity field quantifies intermittency arising purely from turbulence dynamics, isolating it from the kinematic contribution \cite{kinematic, tsinober, tsinober2019essence}.
+Additionally, KL divergence provides a more complete characterization of intermittency based on the probability distribution as a whole rather than individual moments.
+Analysis of DNS data of forced homogeneous isotropic turbulence shows that at very low Taylor Reynolds numbers, the flow field is close to a Gaussian random velocity field with nearly zero turbulence intermittency, and above the transitional Reynolds number, $Re_{\lambda} \approx 10$, the field begins to deviate from Gaussianity as the turbulence intermittency grows monotonically.
+Contrary to the commonly observed power-law scaling, turbulence intermittency is shown to scale logarithmically with $Re_{\lambda}$.
+This suggests that Navier-Stokes dynamics causes the growth rate of intermittency to decelerate at higher Reynolds numbers, asymptotically converging to zero in the limit of infinitely large Reynolds number.
+Remarkably, we find that dissipation and enstrophy exhibit nearly equal turbulence intermittency at all Reynolds numbers, revealing a symmetry between strain-rate and vorticity in turbulence dynamics.
+The statistical asymmetry commonly inferred from the PDFs and moments of enstrophy and dissipation \cite{Yeung_Donzis_Sreenivasan_2012, buaria2022vorticity, buaria2022scaling} does not stem from turbulence dynamics but rather from their kinematic definitions as evidenced by the persistence of the same asymmetry even in a non-intermittent uncorrelated Gaussian random velocity field.